Launches of satellites forming the Iridium

 1997/09/01 97048 24925 24926 (these dummy satellites are omitted from my status table)

-At this point, the originally intended full complement of 66 satellites plus 6 in-orbit spares had been launched.
-However, by this time, a number of satellites had failed, so further launches were needed to replace the failures and to supplement the spares.)
+At this stage, the originally intended full complement of 66 satellites plus 6 in-orbit spares had been launched.
+However, by this time, a number of satellites had failed, so further launches were needed to replace the failures and to supplement the spares.

 Eurockot conducted a demonstration launch of two dummy satellites in May 2000.
 While not specifically part of the Iridium program, the inclination of the target orbit matches with the Iridium constellation: